codeinthehole/codeinthehole.hugo/content/tips/open-github-pull-request-command.md

 date = "2017-06-06T21:30:36+01:00"
-title = "Git tips for working with pull requests" tags = ['git', 'jq'] description = "Using the Github API to quickly jump to a PR detail page"
+title = "Git tips for working with pull requests" tags = ['git', 'jq'] description = "Using the Github API to quickly jump to a PR detail page."
 +++

 I spend at least 50% of each day reviewing, amended (and occasionally merging) pull requests, adding